Nevada POLST Program FAQs

 - May a patient who previously had capacity (but subsequently loses capacity with a significant change of health status) have a new POLST completed?

-According to Nevada law “A physician may medically evaluate the patient and, based upon the evaluation, may recommend new orders consistent with the most current information available about the patient’s health status and goals of care.
+Yes.
+In addition to the persons mentioned in “May a POLST be completed for someone lacking decisional capacity?” above, Nevada law allows that “A physician, advance practice registered nurse or physician assistant may medically evaluate the patient and, based upon the evaluation, may recommend new orders consistent with the most current information available about the patient’s health status and goals of care.
 Before making a modification to a valid POLST form, the physician, APRN or PA shall consult the patient or, if the patient lacks decisional capacity, shall make a reasonable attempt to consult the representative [italics added] of the patient and the patient’s attending physician”.
 (NRS 449.695.2.)

 - Is a copy of a Nevada POLST form valid?

 - Is a doctor’s signature enough?

 No. To be valid, the Nevada POLST form must be signed and dated by both the patient’s physician, APRN or PA and the patient or other representative or surrogate of the patient.
 Remember, a patient may eventually have multiple POLST forms, or a POLST that doesn’t agree with their Advance Directive.
 It will be imperative to know which document is the most recent, as the most recent document will prevail.

 - Does the form expire?

-The Nevada POLST form does not expire, but should be reviewed with the patient or their representative or, if no representative for a patient lacking decisional capacity, a patient surrogate, if there is a change of health status, they are transferred or the patient’s preferences change.
+No. The Nevada POLST form does not expire, but should be reviewed with the patient or, if the patient lacks decisional capacity, their representative or surrogate, if there is a change of health status, they are transferred or preferences change.

 - Can a provider refuse to comply with a POLST?